octocloudlabs/supercharge-docs/docs/walt/lab-9.md

 If you leave your codespace running without interaction, or if you exit your codespace without explicitly stopping it, the codespace will timeout after a period of inactivity and stop running.

-Plus, can stop a codespace at any time.
+Or you can stop a codespace at any time.

 ### Stop the Codespace within Visual Studio Code